-Adults (parents, carers and staff) should be good role models and lead by example and mirror the Nurseries golden rules at home for things such as sharing, being kind and using positive language.
-Copies of these are found in the nursery rooms and all team members can go over them with you if needed.
+Parents adults (parents, carers and staff) should be good role models and lead by example and mirror the Nurseries golden rules at home for things such as sharing, being kind and using positive language.
 Parents and staff should use any strategies decided upon during meetings at home and reinforce these in the knowledge that we are always available to offer specific support.
 We welcome parents and carers working closely supporting children's behaviour and development in partnership with Nursery.